willpuckett/kb_can/can.md

 ## What is Canbus

 Canbus is a networking technology.
 CAN stands for Controller Area Network.
 We'll use the word canbus throughout this document to refer to CAN—it works better for search results, and disambiguates from the common English word, can.
 Originating from the early 1980's, canbus grew popular in the automotive industry to connect all the various pieces of a car, and for factory floor automation.
 Canbus runs on two wires, Can High (can_h), and Can Low (can_l).
 These two wires carry a differential signal, that is, the same magnitude signal where one is positive and the other negative, i.e. abs(can_l) = abs(can_h).
-By twisting the wires of this differential pair, greater resilence to interference is created, because the difference between the signals is still the same.
+By twisting the wires of this differential pair, greater resilience to interference is created, because the difference between the signals is still the same.

 At a high level, canbus helps make I/O *plastic*, by adding a little or a lot just where it's needed.
 This sort of fluidity can make understanding canbus topology a little more challenging at first because so many different configurations are possible.

 Not every mcu is canbus capable.
 Many STM32 and SAM mcus implement canbus in hardware.
 Canbus is implemented in software (in the PIO cores) on RP2040.

 An mcu doesn't create the final can signal directly.
 It communicates with a device called a *CAN transceiver* which creates the differential signal from two pins on the mcu.
-Some boards have a transciever built in, but for many older boards, you'll need to solder and wire one yourself.
-If you're building from the ground up, or shopping for new hardware to implement your canbus designs, it's probably preferrable to exclude boards without a transciever built in.
+Some boards have a transceiver built in, but for many older boards, you'll need to solder and wire one yourself.
+If you're building from the ground up, or shopping for new hardware to implement your canbus designs, it's probably preferable to exclude boards without a transceiver built in.

 ## Motive, or, Do I Need Can?